darylknight/boilerplate/README.md

 ## Code Formatting

 -  This project uses [Prettier](https://prettier.io) for automatic code formatting, with the [Prettier for Melody](https://github.com/trivago/prettier-plugin-twig-melody) plugin to make it work with Twig files.
 This is an opinionated way to format code which keeps spacing consistent between developers
--  The configuration for Prettier in this project is defined in `.prettierrc.json`
+-  The configuration for Prettier in this project is defined in `.prettierrc`
 -  To ignore certain files or paths, add them to `.prettierignore`
--  It's easiest to set up Prettier to format automatically on save (you can do this with Visual Studio Code).
-You can also run Prettier on an individual file by running `npx prettier --write "templates/path/filename.twig"`
+-  It's easiest to set up Prettier to format files automatically on save (you can do this with Visual Studio Code).

+   [TODO] Add prettier class ordering

 Reference: Using [Prettier with Twig in VS Code](https://codeknight.co.uk/blog/getting-prettier-working-with-twig-craft-cms).

 ## Front End CSS (Tailwind)

 -  This project uses [Tailwind CSS](https://tailwindcss.com)
--  Tailwind can be configured with the `tailwind.config.js` file in the project root, for things like setting the default font, or adding brand colours
+-  Tailwind can be configured with the `tailwind.config.js` file in the project root
 -  Tailwind uses PostCSS.
 This can be configured with the `postcss.config.js` file in the project root

-## Front End Build Process (Laravel Mix)
+## Front End Build Process (Vite)

-Assets are compiled with [Laravel Mix](https://laravel-mix.com).
+Front end resources are compiled with [Laravel Vite](https://laravel.com/docs/10.x/vite) using nystudio107's [Vite plugin](https://nystudio107.com/docs/vite/).

 -  NPM scripts are in the `package.json` file in the root
--  To watch files and refresh the page after a front end file changes, run `npm run watch`.
-This will open a browserSync tab at http://localhost:3000 which refreshes every time a file changes as defined under 'files' in `webpack.mix.js`.
-This is a proxy of the domain under 'proxy' in the browserSync settings in that file
+-  To start the dev server, run `npm run dev`.
+This will give you a list of IP addresses.
+Ignore them, and access the site as usual on your normal dev domain (depending on whether you're using DDEV or Valet).
+When you save CSS, JS or Twig files, the page will refresh or HMR automatically
 -  To compile the project, run `npm run development`
 -  To compile the project and minify files for production, run `npm run production`
 -  Laravel Mix can be configured in `webpack.mix.js` in the root of the repository